divmain/lwc-rfcs/text/0000-ssr-rehydration.md

 Whereas server-side rendering (SSR) allows a web application to be rendered into HTML on the server, rehydration involves receiving that HTML on the client and reusing the resulting DOM during client-side rendering (CSR).

-This document proposes an approach to provide SSR rehydration in LWC.
+This document proposes an approach to supporting SSR rehydration in LWC.

 ## Problem description